0xalexbel/fhe-erc3643/README.md

 |  👱🏼‍♂️ david  |  8 | david  | token holder  | has an identity stored in the token's Identity registry |
 |  👩 eve  |  9 | eve  | token holder  | has an identity stored in the token's Identity registry |
 |  🦈 MEGALODON  |  _ | _  | TREX token  | the deployed TREX token |

+# Limitations:

+- For debugging reasons, all events are also emitting the encrypted handles.
+This should be removed if necessary.
+- `country` is still un-encrypted.
+(Future versions)
+- On the FHEVM node: Some tests are running when manually executed using the CLI while failing when run via Chai + Mocha
+- DVA has been ported but the corresponding CLI is not available
+- Some CLI commands are missing (transfer-from, etc.)